Skip to main content

 enum<string> | null

-Why the stream ended. expired = TTL elapsed, deleted = explicit DELETE, reaped = system cleanup. null while state == active.
+Why the stream ended. expired = system-driven termination, deleted = explicit DELETE. null while state == active.

 Available options: